ChandaFRZ/cv-creator/README.md

-# What's inside
+# What's inside?
+Environment for CV-Creator, which can be found @ www.friedrich-bachinger.at

 Angular 8.0 client - frontend

 Spring Boot API - backend

 mysql - database

-# What do you need
+# What do you need!

 node.js with npm